 More than ever, being mobile-ready is essential for businesses, but not only for services offered to customers and clients – it is also a constant need of our employees.
-If your workforce has mobility or in its core business deals with logistics or transportation, your digital asset needs to consider a responsive design or extending its offering to a mobile experience.
-Again, just because we offer a robust, rich solution it doesn’t mean your workforce will be able to use it.
-In sum, the way you think and design, and experience has a tremendous impact on adoption.
-For example: Is your channel going to be mobile-ready, or mobile-first?
+If your workforce has mobility or in its core business deals with logistics or transportation, your digital asset needs to consider a responsive design or extend its offering to a mobile experience.
+Again, just because we offer a robust, rich solution, it doesn’t mean your workforce will be able to use it.
+In sum, the way you think and design, and experience have a tremendous impact on adoption.
+For example: Is your channel going to be mobile-ready or mobile-first?
 This will determine how universal your UX approach should be when trying to engage with massive internal audiences.

 How multicultural is my company?
-Is English the only language used to do business?
+Is English the only language used in digital channels?

-Devices and browsers: What’s my company approach to this?
+Digital channels in mobile devices and browsers: What's my company's approach to this?

 The Browser Wars are long gone, but the underlying idea is still here: how can we create rich, engaging experiences so that everyone can use them, no matter the device and browser?
 Managing internal digital channels for the workforce means to be always in the look for emerging new technology, their engines, and the way they work, especially those that are more pocket friendly, such as new brands of smartphones or tablets.
-Being browser-agnostic, device-agnostic, is a principle that any IT team that works with large organizations, global brands, and Public Sector projects should adhere to, to achieve a wider reach.
-Also important: Usability and Testing tasks play a huge role in making sure our digital channel works as it should when exposed to different environments – when it doubt, test it out.
+Being browser-agnostic and device-agnostic is a principle that any IT team that works with large organizations, global brands, and Public Sector projects should adhere to achieve a wider reach.
+Also important: Usability and Testing tasks play a huge role in making sure our digital channel works as it should when exposed to different environments – when in doubt, test it out.

 Is my company prepared to attend to groups of employees with special needs through digital channels?

 The bigger your organization is, the more prepared it needs to be accessible.
-Accessibility means complying with certain standards so your content and digital assets can be consumed easily by those that use assistive technology, that don’t have hi-speed connectivity, or have older models of devices.
+Accessibility means complying with certain standards so your content and digital assets can be consumed easily by those that use assistive technology, that don't have high-speed connectivity or has older models of devices.
 Users with disabilities and the elderly are primary examples of these needs.
-That being said, it is important to consider that complying with accessibility doesn’t mean you can’t be modern – following standards, having UX research and testing, and learning the core objective of being accessible is what make rich, high-quality digital experiences last and be enjoyed by many.
+That being said, it is important to consider that complying with accessibility doesn't mean you can't be modern – following standards, having UX research and testing and learning the core objective of being accessible are what make rich, high-quality digital experiences last and be enjoyed by many.